amloveyweb/amloveyweb.github.io/pages/AssetsExplorer/assetexplorer_manual.md

 __NOTE:__ if there are no valid search format, the input string will trust as the search vaule of __Name__ property of assets.

-Below is a sample for texture searching:
+Below are samples for texture searching:

 > 1. `Name:icon` means searching the textures whose name contains 'icon' chars
 > 2. `StorageSize:>1024` means searching the textures whose storage size is larger than 1024 KB